-- Because children can reference ancestors' private parts - Code is not in executable unless somewhere in the with clauses - Explicit clauses for ancestors are redundant but OK
+- Because children can reference ancestors' private parts - Code is not in executable unless somewhere in the with clauses - Explicit clauses for ancestors are redundant but OK with Clauses for Siblings are Required

 '''

 package Parent is

 . . .

 private

 A : Integer := 10;

 end Parent;

 -- no "with" of parent needed

-package Parent.Child is
+package Parent.
+Child is

 . . .

 private

 B : Integer := Parent.A;

 -- no dot-notation needed

-'''

-'''

 C : Integer := A;

+end Parent.Child;

 '''